Dance: Creative Dance Education

 Dance studios – our industry-standard studios are where you’ll spend much of your time, honing your skills in a professional environment to best prepare you to enter the world of dance.

-New Adelphi Theatre – this 350-seat venue provides opportunity for you to stage performances in front of live audiences.
+New Adelphi Theatre – this 350-seat venue provides an opportunity for you to stage performances in front of live audiences.
 It also regularly hosts of professional shows and performances.

 Studio theatre - this classic black-box performance space offers a more intimate venue than the New Adelphi Theatre.
 It features flexible seating and staging, so you can shape the space to meet your creative needs.